VoltBit/ellida/stage1.md

         - some of the tests (in particular smart tests) start a http server on a random high number port, used to serve files to the target.
 The smart module serves ${DEPLOY_DIR}/rpm so it can run smart channel commands.
 That means your host's firewall must accept incoming connections from 192.168.7.0/24 (the default class used for tap0 devices by runqemu)

 1.2. **Ptests**
-    - deeply integrated with Yocto, every recepe can provide a ptest in the form of a test script and a small adition to the recipe code
+    - deeply integrated with Yocto, every recipe can provide a ptest in the form of a test script and a small addition to the recipe code
     - ptests are run using the ptest-runner utility that should run inside a running image or device
     ```
     ptest-runner [-d directory] [-l list] [-t timeout] [-h] [ptest1 ptest2 ...]
     ```

 1.3. **LTP**
 - very comprehensive suite of tests with more than 4000 tests
 - the LTP suite comes in the form of C, C++ programs and shell scripts